mahomedalid/static-activitypub-blog-template/README.md

 ./utils/02-setup.sh apmain2 && ./utils/03-build-config.sh
 ```

-5. Open github workflow actions and deploy functions
+7. Open github workflow actions and deploy functions.

-6. Follow your blog in the fediverse.

-7. Open github workflow and add your post!
+8. Open github workflow and deploy your blog.

+9. Follow your blog in the fediverse, information about the blog is on the README.md, config.json and deploy.json files.

+10. Add a post into `blog/content/post`, make sure it merges to main, either with a PR or directly.